 - lifestyle and day to day decisions reflect the client’s wishes and or preferences

 - listening, observing and understanding the client is therefore central

 - service provision enhances quality of life

-The client-worker partnership is at forefront in any planning and implementation - a way of ensuring that the client’s wishes are not over-ridden by the views and or ‘momentums’ of the caseworker.
-Such practice involves truly listening and engaging by becoming curious about how their preferences will make a difference in their lives and advocating for these.
+Hence the client-worker partnership is at forefront in any planning and implementation.
+Working in close partnership ensures the client’s wishes are not over-ridden by the views and or beliefs of the practitioner.
+This practice involves truly listening and engaging by becoming curious about how their preferences will make a difference in their lives and advocating for these.

-Person-centred Practice (PCP) is itself a strengths-based practice.
-Similarly expansive, it always invites the client to direct their lives as much as they can.
+Person centred Practice always invites the client to direct their lives as much as they can.
 As a client’s ability to do this will vary, supports are designed to complement the resources of the individual – rather than compensating for their perhaps unexpressed wishes or perceived deficits.
 In practice this may mean that a comprehensive care plan is developed with transparency that articulates everyone’s role in supporting the client.

 As with The Strengths Approach, PCP is based on the quality with which we approach people and therefore relevant to any relationship across any service sector.